RealVNC logomark

 3. Custom black screen

-For visual security needs, the custom black screen allows you to display a pre-designed image on the remote screen.
+For visual security, the custom black screen allows you to display a pre-designed image on the remote screen.

 4. Password protection

-Another layer of precaution is the option to protect your TeamViewer options (your personal Teamviewer’s settings) with a strong password.
+Another layer of precaution is to protect your TeamViewer options (your personal TeamViewer settings) with a strong password.

-Pro tip from RealVNC: generate unique strong passwords for each app and tool you’re using, then store them with a password manager.
-This way, you can decrease security risk without having to memorize crazy and complicated credentials.
+Pro tip from RealVNC: generate unique, strong passwords for each app and tool you’re using, then store them with a password manager.
+This way, you can decrease security risk without having to memorize complex credentials.

 5. Encryption